 There are three types of traffic specifications: the TSPEC, the DMG TSPEC, and the PTP TSPEC.

 A TSPEC describes the traffic characteristics and the QoS requirements of a TS.
-The main purpose of the TSPEC is to reserve resources within the HC and, in the case of HCCA and HEMM access policies, to modify the HC’s scheduling behavior.
+The main purpose of the TSPEC is to reserve resources within the AP or HC and, in the case of HCCA and HEMM access policies, to modify the HC’s scheduling behavior.
 It also allows other parameters to be specified that are associated with the TS, such as a traffic classifier and ack policy.

 Editor: Throughout 11.4 (TS operation), replace "HC" with "AP or HC" similar to the above change.